rosbeef/cake-autorate/README.md

 ## A Request to Testers

 If you use this script I have just one ask.
-Please post your experience on this [OpenWrt Forum thread](https://forum.openwrt.org/t/cake-w-adaptive-bandwidth/108848/).
+Please post your experience on this [OpenWrt Forum thread](https://forum.openwrt.org/t/cake-w-adaptive-bandwidth/135379).
+But first if you have time please read the [Historic thread here](https://forum.openwrt.org/t/cake-w-adaptive-bandwidth/108848/).
 Your feedback will help improve the script for the benefit of others.